Complying with our open access policy

 - We will make funds available for the payment of publishers’ open access monograph processing charges.

 - Where a publishing fee is levied, such works must be available without embargo, and be licensed in ways which support their re-use.
-Although the Creative Commons, Attribution licence (CC-BY) is strongly preferred, we will accept non-commercial and/or no-derivatives licences (ie CC-BY-NC, or CC-BY-NC-ND).
+Although the Creative Commons, Attribution licence (CC-BY) is strongly preferred, where this isn't available we will accept non-commercial and/or no-derivatives licences (ie CC-BY-NC, or CC-BY-NC-ND).

 The author or publisher of research funded by Wellcome should deposit the monograph or book chapter for inclusion in PMC Bookshelf and Europe PMC using the monograph and book chapter deposit form.